nc2/YoDawg/README.md

 > [Yeoman](http://yeoman.io) generator for SPA apps using AngularJS.
 Quickly lets you stand up a site using sensible defaults that mostly follows the rules found here: [John Papa's Angular Styleguide](https://github.com/johnpapa/angular-styleguide)

 There are as many starting points for building a new Angular single-page app as there are generators to generate them.
-This one is extremely opinionated &mdash; and likes you for who you are.
+This one is extremely opinionated - and likes you for who you are.

 ![](https://bitbucket.org/repo/qy69kL/images/887290360-yo%20dawg.png)